florence/esterel-calculus/README.txt

             Esterel V5, and Hiphop.js.
 Are test failures here are logged bugs or known differences between the COS semantics and Esterel V5 and Hiphop.js.
+      logs/circuits*.log
+        Logs from the tests between the circuit semantics and the calculus.

 HipHop: compiler from the Redex implementation of Kernel Esterel
         to HipHop.js, used for running HipHops tests.